Eberhard Arnold Research Grant

 Grants will be conferred on the basis of academic ability and publishing record.
 Those without a publishing record are still invited to apply.
 Applicants should either be part of a doctoral program in theology or other relevant discipline, or they should hold a doctorate.
 Established scholars are encouraged to apply.

 The applicant should propose three peer-reviewed journals as prospective publishers.
 Under the circumstances that the article is rejected from all three proposed journals, the article will then be considered for publication on eberhardarnold.com and if accepted the author will receive their second payment.
-At Plough’s discretion, the author may choose instead to continue submitting to other journals not initially proposed below.
+At Plough’s discretion, the author may choose instead to continue submitting to other journals not initially proposed in their application.
 An editor of the Eberhard Arnold website will be available to provide feedback on articles of successful applicants before submission to journals.

 Applications should be submitted on or before February 17, 2023.
 Early submissions showing promise may be considered before the closing date.